- 1 Definition

-Throughout the experiment, the Receiver should keep his mind blank and should try to receive the thoughts being sent by you.
+Throughout the experiment, the Receiver should keep his mind blank.
+Also, the receiver should try to receive the thoughts being sent by you.
 He should avoid trying too hard.
 Forcing himself to sense what you are thinking will sabotage your attempts.
 His mind will be most receptive when he is relaxed and at ease.

 He will get several impressions coming to his mind.
-He should keep a pen and paper next to him, and note down whatever thoughts come to his mind.
+He should keep a pen and paper next to him.
+Note down whatever thoughts come to his mind.
 He will probably feel that he is making things up.
 But that’s OK.
-This is how Telepathy works.
+This is how Telepathic processes works.

 Once you are through with your experiments, compare your results.
 Check all the impressions that the Receiver has written down.
 Does it contain the thought that you tried to transmit?
 The more you practice, the more accurate results you will get.

 You should then repeat the experiment – either immediately or at a later date.
-If you have got some success, your confidence would be quite high and you would want to repeat it immediately.
+If you have got some success, your confidence would be quite high.
+You would want to repeat it immediately.
 But if there was no success, do not get discouraged and try the next day.
 Regular practice sessions are a must, because only consistency will make you better.